mickfuzz/phd4/_posts/thesis_chapters/2023-9-1-Introduction.md

 This shift had been a long time coming.
 In some ways the interest in young people and family was a positive and strategic shift to align with my new role as a  parent.
 In other ways the shift to playing and making in a more electronic, de-politicised playground was a retreat from painful memories of loss, betrayal and defeat.
 This reconciling of these elements and is an on-going process of which this thesis plays a part.

-### Teaching the Web - Mozilla and beyond

-My work on teach the web for Mozilla was motivated in part in the extensibility of this choice of language which can be compared to block based environments or game specific making tools like game-star mechanics and Scratch.
-FIND SUPPORT FROM MOZILLA WHITE PAPER - JUSTIFY EFFORT OF JS AS A STARTING LANGUAGE

-Javascript is an authentic language, core the web.
-Phaser is a professional and enthusiast framework.
-Glitch is a code playground which while used for learning and which was chosen by Mozilla as a replacement tool for the education focused Thimble, is also used by professionals.

-In the early selection of tools the use of a framework based on javascript and web technology is driven by authenticity and thus an ability.

-### The context of retro gaming

-This study concerns the creation of games and for reasons that will be explored uses a design tool set that suits the creation of retro-games from the era of early arcade games from the 1970s and early 1980s and early generation of home consoles atari, nes and megadrive.

-Significant contextual factors include (and supporting literature references):

-- Retro games have a particular aesthetic driven by graphical limitations
-- Simplified game mechanics
-- For older participants, the effect of nostalgia is significant.

-These factors have been used by educators and community builders to faciliate x and y?

 ## Aligning with other contextual factors